Luk-kar/DS_salaries_project/scraper/README.md

 11. When using Chrome you could have the following error:<br>
     `Passthrough is not supported, GL is disabled`<br>
     From my experience you shouldn't worry about that too much.
+12. When downloading en masse, there is quite a chance that some countries could be not downloaded.

 ## License 📜